1Computer1/lexure/docs/classes/args.md

 **Returns:** string | null

-The lastvalue of the option if it was given.
+The last value of the option if it was given.

 ___